 Sexual offences focus where people are at their most vulnerable – their private lives.
 Over the years we’ve used our experience and expertise to help clients from many different walks of life navigate their way through the criminal justice system and come out the other side.

 At Hodge Jones and Allen, Nigel Richardson, one of the senior partners in the firm and head of the award-winning criminal law department, leads our team of lawyers who specialise in sexual offences.
-He is one of the most experienced lawyers in this field, an acknowledged expert and author of one of the main textbooks on the subject: Sexual Offences – A Practitioner’s Guide.
-Based in central London, and represents clients across the country and advises internationally.
+Nigel is one of the most experienced lawyers in this field, an acknowledged expert and author of one of the main textbooks on the subject: Sexual Offences – A Practitioner’s Guide.
+Based in central London, he represents clients across the country and advises internationally.

 Our team can call on a wealth of experience to help.
 We have defended clients accused of every different sexual offence in a huge range of circumstances.
 We provide excellent but straightforward advice in this complex area of law.
 What sets us apart is our ability to understand the crisis our client is facing whilst fighting tenaciously for their rights.